dmz44/Robotics_Assignment_1/README.md

 While we highly recommend that you use the provided Laptop, you can choose to use your own portable PC for simulations and physical robot control.
 This might be beneficial for you, as access to the robot is limited by logistical constraints.

 The hardware requirement is hardware capable of supporting the Ubuntu 24 Operating System with a relatively modern Nvidia GPU, a microphone, and a speaker.
-While Docker is designed to allow portability across Operating Systems, other operating system configurations are not tested by us.
+While Docker is designed to allow portability across Operating Systems, some hardware passthrough might break with other operating system configurations not tested by us.

 The following instructions are based on a manual provided by the manufacturer, Robotis.
 We are using the ROS 2 version Humble.
 Please select Humble on the website.